Niteshns/beets/README.md

 URL: https://github.com/beetbox/beets.git

-Number of lines of code and the tool used to count it: Used lizard in vscode to count the lines of code.
-Number of lines: 57085.
+We used lizard in VScode to count the lines of code.
+The number of lines was: 113408(In Python 48992 lines because 43% of the project is Python).

 Programming language: Python